-There is a lay person’s definition of the word negligence, and then there is the definition of this action as it relates to what holds up in court.
-Personal injury lawyers frequently investigate if the incident that is being described to them by a potential client seems to fit into the category of someone who has literally committed negligence or not.
+There is a layperson’s definition of the word negligence.
+And then, there is the definition of this action as it relates to what holds up in court.
+Personal injury lawyers frequently investigate if the incident fits into the category of committed negligence or not.
 Car accident lawyers will not proceed with a case in California if they do not think that it will reach the legal definition of negligence at the very least.
-Aggravated forms of negligence that will definitely be less difficult to prove in court include recklessness such as felony drunk driving.
+Aggravated forms of negligence will definitely be less difficult to prove in court include recklessness.
+This includes actions like felony drunk driving.

 What Is Negligence?

 In a strict sense, this means that the offending party did not act with the necessary care to perform the action at a necessary time.
 As a result, someone suffered an injury.
 Negligence can be present in dog bite attacks, premises liability cases, drunk driver accidents, pedestrian accidents, car accidents, construction accidents, burn injuries and more.
 In a car accident scenario, this can mean that they were doing something.
 This can include talking or texting on their cell phone while driving.
 Also, they might’vefailed to act as a reasonable person would under the circumstances.

 An automatic or inferred assumption of negligence, called negligence per se, is arrived at when a California Vehicle Code Section is violated.
 This is why police reports also become a critical factor in a negligence or recklessness determination.
 For instance, if the officer cited the other party for driving at an unsafe speed which is California Vehicle Code section 22350, then an inference of negligence already exists.
 In more serious accidents, a person might go to the hospital for serious injuries.
 In these instances, negligence is somewhat easier to prove when one looks at the property damages and bodily injury that resulted.
 This is more apparent when more than one person sustains injuries.